Nowno/OpenGuard/README.md

 - Currently only tested on Windows
 - The web dashboard works but could use some UI cleanup
+- The web code is not up to my code quality standards as it had to be rushed due to time constraint.
 - A few more hook examples and tutorials (i.e. Trigger lights, check network for mac address to disable the system when user is home, etc..).

 Todo